bashalex/datapot/README.md

 **[Authors](#authors)**

 # Datapot
-*Open source tool for machine learning on semi-structured data, that creates numeric object-feature matrix from JSON.
+*Open source tool for machine learning on semi-structured data that creates numeric object-feature matrix from JSON.
 The idea of Datapot is to make the process of data preparation and feature extraction automatic, easy and effective.*

 <img src="data/datapot_feature_extraction.png">